TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

    Description
-         Field name which is used for storing the uid of a frontend group whose members are allowed to edit through fe\_adminLib .
+         Field name which is used for storing the uid of a frontend group whose members are allowed to edit through fe\_adminLib.

    Scope
          FE